 - They are interested in establishing connections.

-That first point—about coaching helping you reach your business goals—is key.
+The first point—that coaching helps you reach your business goals—is key.
 You’re helping yourself—in the form of agency success—as much as the team.
-(H/T to Casey Cobb on the article.)

 How to be a better coach as an agency owner

 1) Build a baseline.
 Start by understanding where people are now.
-In learning, people start at the delightfully-named “unconscious incompetence,” which is a fancy way of saying, “You don’t know what you don’t know.”
-You need to know what they know—and what they assume.
+At the onset, people start at “unconscious incompetence“—which is a fancy way of saying, “You don’t know what you don’t know.”
+To provide effective guidance, you need to start with a baseline of what they know—and what they assume.
 This baseline gives you an opportunity to adjust along the way.

 2) Talk about their goals.
 What do they want to learn?
 Where do they want to go?
 The key is to ask questions—and then listen.
 In my experience, some employees will be more forthcoming than others.
 Sometimes people aren’t sure where they want to go—in this case, you have an opportunity to help them figure that out.
-Sometimes people are concerned about job security if their true goals don’t fit their current job—in this case, you need to create a safe space for people to share.
-Better to help people find a new role—at your agency or otherwise—than have someone stay for years when they’re not engaged.
+An employee might reasonably be concerned about job security if their true goals don’t fit their current job—in this case, you need to create explicit safety around transparency.

 3) Talk about company goals.
-Do people know where you want to go, and your values in getting there?
+Do people know what you envision for the agency, and your values in getting there?
 They should anyway, but it’s especially important in coaching.
 Your team is more likely to help you meet your goals if they know your goals—they can’t read your mind.
 People want to understand how they fit into your agency’s future.

 4) Find ways to align your and their goals.
 Ultimately, you need them to meet your agency’s goals, but think about how your and their goals align.
-For instance, someone might want to get experience in event management, and you need someone to organize an upcoming event—sounds like a promising overlap.
+For instance, someone might want to get experience in event management, and your marketing director needs someone to organize an upcoming event—that sounds like a promising overlap.
 In cases where there isn’t overlap—say they want to learn a skill that’s unrelated to their work—think about ways they can fulfill that need outside of work, through volunteering or other opportunities.
 This is part of why I encourage agencies to allow employees to freelance—it’s a “safety valve” to do things they can’t do at work.

 5) Make a plan.
 Don’t over-complicate it.
 There’s a reason my coaching framework focuses on a maximum of 3 major goals each month—you can juggle only so much.
 The plan should have concrete goals, with deadlines.
 Senior employees will have further-out deadlines, with monthly or quarterly check-ins on those goals.
 Junior employees might be working a month or two at a time, with weekly or biweekly check-ins.

-6) Help them find their own resources.
-You can suggest resources—for instance, agency PMs should read Interactive Project Management and Project Management for Humans, and agency account managers should read The Art of Client Service—but the real goal is to teach people to find their own answers.
-Maybe it’s a lineup of industry blogs, or people to follow on Twitter, or certain online communities.
+6) Recommend resources.
+For instance, agency PMs should read Project Management for Humans, and agency account managers should read The Art of Client Service, and both benefit from my PM training for agencies—but the real goal is to teach people to find their own answers.
+Maybe it’s a lineup of industry blogs, people to follow on social media, or certain online communities.
 When they can find resources on their own, you go from teacher to coach—which is a more scalable shift as your agency grows.

 7) Check-in regularly.
 If you set goals and never talk about them again, you aren’t doing people any favors.
 Schedule check-in meetings now—you need a standing meeting.
 Consider meeting for coffee or in another setting outside the usual office, to shake things up.
 Make employees responsible for sharing their progress and bringing a list of questions for you.
 You’re busy—you’re there to facilitate, not micromanage.
 Manager Tools recommends weekly 30-minute “one-on-one” (O3) meetings.

 8) Don’t reschedule coaching meetings.
-Your team is what makes you an agency owner instead of an individual marketing consultant.
-Everything you do to help your team has a multiplier effect—getting them moving in the right direction and doing it better means they’re accomplishing things while you’re elsewhere.
-Do everything you can to avoid rescheduling internal coaching meetings.
+Having a functional team is what makes you an agency owner instead of an individual marketing consultant.
+Everything you do to help your team has a multiplier effect—getting employees moving in the right direction and enabling them to self-correct means they’re making progress while your efforts are focused elsewhere.
+Avoid rescheduling internal coaching meetings.

 9) Decide how far to take things.
 Some people just aren’t a fit, no matter how much coaching you provide.
 In those situations, set a timeline for improvement.
-At the end of the timeline, decide whether to continue—or to cut your losses.
+At the end of the timeline, decide whether to continue—but be sure to give them a chance to improve.

 Bonus: Helping employees working outside your skillset